-This is the document that was adopted by the General Assembly in 1985.
-It says all people are protected by human rights even if they are aliens.
-The state can treat nationals and aliens differently but they need to follow human rights.
-The declaration makes it clear that people should not enter a country illegally.
-The state has the right to stop this.
+- ✓ Adopted by the General Assembly in 1985.
+It says all people are protected by human rights even if they are aliens. - The state can treat nationals and aliens differently but they need to follow human rights. - $\checkmark$ The declaration says people should not enter a country illegally.